1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: It helped officers learn Persian, Arabic, and Indian laws/customs.

-38. The Directors of the East India Company opposed Fort William College because:
+38. The Directors of the East India Company opposed Fort William College because___________.

 A) It was costly and unnecessary